CDCgov/phdi/CONTRIBUTING.md

 As you code, please make sure you add proper comments, documentation, and unit tests.
 PHDI adheres to strict quality guidelines, regardless of whether a contributing engineer is on the team or external.
 Please also ensure that you thoroughly test your changes on your local machine before submitting.

 #### Commenting guidelines
-Commenting is an important part of writing clear code that other people can easily understand (including your future self!).
-While we recognize each developer has a unique style when it comes to writing comments, we have a few guidelines that govern the project, outlined below.
+Commenting is an important part of writing code other people can easily understand (including your future self!).
+While each developer has a unique style when it comes to writing comments, we have a few guidelines that govern the project, outlined below.

 **Function-level comments**

-We use [Sphinx](https://www.sphinx-doc.org) to generate documentation for the PHDI module automatically, and rely heavily on function-level documentation.
-The [Sphinx Docstring](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html) documentation describes the basic format.
-The following format is expected for all PHDI public functions:
+We use [Sphinx](https://www.sphinx-doc.org) to automatically generate html documentation for the PHDI library, and rely heavily on function-level documentation to support the automatic generation.
+The [Sphinx Docstring](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html) documentation describes the basic format that Sphinx requires.
+The following pieces are expected for all PHDI public functions:
 ```
 """
 Basic description of how the function operates